-\textbf{Definition of parameter and observation spaces.} Throughout this work, we denote the parameter space as $\Theta$, which contains the unknown quantities we aim to infer.
-In simple cases, $\Theta$ may be a finite-dimensional Euclidean space (e.g., $\Theta = \mathbb{R}^p$ for a $p$-dimensional parameter vector $\bftheta$).
-However, in more complex settings, parameters may be function-valued or time-dependent, such as spatially varying fields or temporal trajectories, requiring $\Theta$ to be an infinite-dimensional function space.
-The nuances of the parameter space depend heavily on the specific scientific application and model structure; through this review, will return to this point in more detail (cf.~sections~\ref{subsect:unstruct_data},~\ref{sect:baldassari}).
+In many scientific applications, $\Theta$ and $\mathcal{X}$ need not be finite-dimensional vector spaces.
+Parameters may be function-valued or time-dependent, and observations may be irregularly sampled, partially observed, or defined through measurement operators.
+These features complicate inference and motivate SBI methods capable of accommodating unstructured or infinite-dimensional data representations.
+The nuances of the parameter space depend heavily on the specific scientific application and model structure; through this review, we will return to this point in more detail (cf.~sections~\ref{subsect:unstruct_data},~\ref{sect:baldassari}).

-We denote the observation space (or data space) as $\mathcal{X}$, which contains the observed data $\xobs$.
-When data is structured and uniform across samples, $\mathcal{X}$ may be a fixed finite-dimensional space (e.g., $\mathcal{X} = \mathbb{R}^d$).
-However, in practical applications with unstructured or irregularly sampled data, the observation space can vary across samples—different measurements may have different dimensions, resolutions, or supports.
-In such cases, we may write $\mathcal{X}_{t_i}$ to denote observation spaces that depend on sampling geometry, time stamps, or measurement operators, reflecting the fact that observations are not constrained to a single fixed coordinate system.

-Notationally, $\bfx$ represents simulated data generated by the simulator, while $\xobs$ denotes empirically observed data for which inference is to be performed, and $\bftheta$ represents model parameters to be inferred.